Click here to download Instructions to Authors as a PDF file | Current version: v15, (9 Sep 2024)

 • However, patients with an underlying structural cardiac disease may benefit from early PCI strategy.

-Main Text of the Manuscript
+Important Notes For Preparing The Main Text of the Original Article

 • Hypothesis and Goals of the study: Clearly state the specific research objective or hypothesis and your primary outcome measure.